Coded Computing for Distributed Graph Analytics: Abstract

 \section{Abstract}

-To combat the growing demands for efficient processing of large scale graph-structured datasets, many distributed graph computing systems have been developed recently.
-As these systems require many messages to be exchanged among computing machines at each step of the computation, \emph{communication bandwidth} has been observed to be a major performance bottleneck.
-We present a \emph{coded computing} framework that systematically injects redundancy in the computation phase to enable coding opportunities in the communication phase; thus reducing the communication load substantially.
-Specifically, we propose a coded scheme that enables an (asymptotically) inverse-linear trade-off between \textit{computation load} and \textit{average communication load} for Erdös-Rényi graphs.
-The proposed scheme is shown to be optimal asymptotically as the graph size increases.
-For finite-size graphs, we demonstrate via numerical analysis that for a given computation load $r$, (i.e. when each graph vertex is carefully stored at $r$ servers), the proposed scheme slashes the average communication load by (nearly) a multiplicative factor of $r$.
-Furthermore, we generalize our results to three other random graph models -- random bi-partite model, stochastic block model and power law model.
-In particular, we prove that our schemes asymptotically enable an inverse-linear trade-off between computation and communication loads in distributed graph processing for these popular graph models as well.
-Additionally, we provide converses for bi-partite as well as stochastic block models.
-Furthermore, we carry out experiments over Amazon EC2 clusters to practically demonstrate the impact of our coded schemes, using artificial as well as real-world datasets, demonstrating gains of up to $50.8\%$ in comparison to the baseline approach.
+Many distributed computing systems have been developed recently for implementing graph based algorithms such as PageRank over large-scale graph-structured datasets such as social networks.
+Performance of these systems significantly suffers from \emph{communication bottleneck} as a large number of messages are exchanged among servers at each step of the computation.
+Motivated by graph based MapReduce, we propose a coded computing framework that leverages computation redundancy to alleviate the communication bottleneck in distributed graph processing.
+As a key contribution of this work, we develop a novel \emph{coding} scheme that systematically injects structured redundancy in the computation phase to enable \textit{coded} multicasting opportunities during message exchange between servers, reducing the communication load substantially in large-scale graph processing.
+For theoretical analysis, we consider random graph models, and focus on schemes in which subgraph allocation and Reduce allocation are only dependent on vertex ID while the Shuffle design varies with graph connectivity.
+Specifically, we prove that our proposed scheme enables an (asymptotically) inverse-linear trade-off between \textit{computation load} and \textit{average communication load} for two popular random graph models -- Erdös-Rényi model, and power law model.
+Particularly, for a given computation load $r$, (i.e. when each graph vertex is carefully stored at $r$ servers), the proposed scheme slashes the average communication load by (nearly) a multiplicative factor of $r$.
+Furthermore, for the Erdös-Rényi model, we prove that our proposed scheme is optimal asymptotically as the graph size increases by providing an information-theoretic converse.
+To illustrate the benefits of our scheme in practice, we implement PageRank over Amazon EC2, using artificial as well as real-world datasets, demonstrating gains of up to $50.8\%$ in comparison to the conventional PageRank implementation.
+Additionally, we specialize our coded scheme and extend our theoretical results to two other random graph models -- random bi-partite model, and stochastic block model.
+Our specialized schemes asymptotically enable inverse-linear trade-offs between computation and communication loads in distributed graph processing for these popular random graph models as well.
+We complement the achievability results with converse bounds for both of these models.